 With Easy Google Fonts plugin, you don’t need to touch any coding to get the fonts on your website.
 From choosing to optimizing and giving unique colors to live to preview, everything with fonts can be done using Easy Google Fonts.

-Supreme Google Webfonts will add all 291 Google Web fonts into your visual editor panel when you are developing pages or posts.
+TK Google Fonts will add all 291 Google Web fonts into your visual editor panel when you are developing pages or posts.
 Just install it and start using it.

 Installing The Above Plugins:

 - Type the plugins name in the top right hand corner and click on “install now”

 - Click on “Appearance” and then click on “Customize”.

 - Click on “Visit Site” and then on “Customize”

 - You’ll notice a new added menu as “Typography”

 We hope, reading the article was a learning lesson to use, and now, it’s time to use this knowledge on your website.
 Browse through various fonts, plugins to improve the typography in your websites.
 Keep in mind that if you are customizing a font, it’ll be more beneficial than just copy pasting a font.
 Let us know the fonts and methods you use to add typography to allure your audience in your projects.